refinedev/refine/.changeset/metal-flies-double.md

 feat: add [`optimisticUpdateMap`](https://refine.dev/docs/api-reference/core/hooks/data/useUpdateMany/#optimisticupdatemap) prop on `useUpdate` and `useUpdateMany` hooks

 `list`, `many` and `detail` are the keys of the `optimisticUpdateMap` object.
-For automatically updating the cache, you should pass the `true`.
-If you want not update the cache, you should pass the `false`.
-Also you can pass the function for updating the cache manually.
+To trigger automatic cache updates, you should pass `true`.
+If you do not want to update the cache, you should pass `false`.
+Additionally, you have the option to pass a function for manually updating the cache.

 ```tsx
 const { mutate } = useUpdateMany();